Building Cost Calculator — South Africa

 - New Build (×1.00) — Standard rate.
 A clean-slate construction on a prepared site with no existing structure constraints.

-- Extension / Addition (×1.15) — Additions typically cost 10–15% more per m² than new builds.
-You are tying into existing structure, which creates additional complexity, potential demolition, and waterproofing requirements at the junction.
+- Extension / Addition (×1.15) — Additions typically cost 10–15% more per m² than new builds due to tie-in complexity, potential demolition, and waterproofing requirements at the junction.

 - Renovation (×0.75) — Refurbishment of existing spaces is typically 20–30% cheaper per m² than new construction because the structure already exists.
-However, full gut renovations involving rewiring, re-plumbing, or structural changes can approach new-build rates.
+Full gut renovations involving rewiring or structural changes can approach new-build rates.

 Finish Level Factors

-- Basic / Economy (×0.75) — Entry-level materials: ceramic tiles, stock kitchen and bathroom units, standard paint, basic plumbing fixtures.
+- Basic / Economy (×0.75) — Ceramic tiles, stock kitchen and bathroom units, standard paint, basic plumbing fixtures.
 Common for rental property or first homes on tight budgets.

-- Standard / Mid-Range (×1.00) — Porcelain tiles, mid-range kitchen and bathroom fittings, name-brand paint, aluminium windows and doors.
-Most commonly used for family homes and investment properties.
+- Standard / Mid-Range (×1.00) — Porcelain tiles, mid-range kitchen and bathroom fittings, aluminium windows and doors.
+Most common for family homes and investment properties.

-- High-End / Luxury (×1.50) — Imported or engineered stone surfaces, custom cabinetry, underfloor heating, large-format tiles, aluminium stacking doors, high-specification plumbing fixtures.
-Custom homes and upmarket developments.
+- High-End / Luxury (×1.50) — Imported stone surfaces, custom cabinetry, underfloor heating, large-format tiles, aluminium stacking doors, high-specification plumbing fixtures.

 What the Building Cost Per m² Does NOT Include